nfqSolutionsDocker/python/README.md

 Important, add in zip files name the numbers order to install.

 Add in docker-compose file 'PIP_PACKAGES' variable to install with pip 3.4 in start container.
+Add in docker-compose file 'PYTHON_FILES' variable to execute with python 3.4 in start container.

 For example, docker-compose.yml:
 ```